wallacebrf/synology_snmp/README.md

 the Dashboard requires the use of an add-on plug in from https://grafana.com/grafana/plugins/mxswat-separator-panel/

-there are three different items in the JSON that will need to be adjusted to match your installation. the first the bucket it is drawing data from. edit this to match your bucket name
+there are four different items in the JSON that will need to be adjusted to match your installation. the first the bucket it is drawing data from. edit this to match your bucket name as shown in InfluxDB
 ```
 from(bucket: \"Test/autogen\")
 ```